Evaluations

 There's no benchmark good/bad score for an evaluator; it all depends on your task.

-For a highly subjective task, it's likely no evaluator will perfectly match the human scores, even with SOTA models.
+For a highly subjective task, it's likely no evaluator will perfectly match the human scores, even with SOTA models and custom prompts.
 It's often the case that two humans can't match each other on subjective tasks.
-Try a range of eval methods, and pick the one with the best (lowest) score.
-The more subjective the task, the more beneficial a larger and more diverse golden dataset becomes.
+Try a range of eval methods, and pick the one with the best score (which is the highest score if using the default Kendall Tau comparison).

 Once you have a winner, click the "Set as default" button to make this eval-method the default for your eval.